afsalthaj/fp-generator/README.md

 As a quick fix to get things going, we used explicit enqueue and dequeue methods using fs2 itself and that made the app deterministic.

 ## TODO
+#### Integration with **Scalacheck**?  **fs2-scalacheck**?
-* Integration with Scalacheck?
-Well I tried and bumped into several loopy codes, internally asking myself why would I want to..why would I want to....for composing?
+Well I tried and bumped into several loopy codes converting `Gen` to `fs2.Stream` and while I do that I have this question reverberating "why would I want to..why would I want to"

+....for composing?
 May be...
 But I will keep trying..